Chocolate Sheet Cake

 Sheet Cakes are perfect to make for potlucks because the easy cake batter is spread over a large baking pan.
 This makes it easy to bake, slice, and get lots of pieces from.
 It’s also wonderfully portable because the rimmed pan will contain the cake even if it gets jostled a little in the car.

-serving of Chocolate Sheet Cake on plate
+Chocolate Sheet Cake Recipe

 Chocolate Sheet Cake is tender and silky with a rich chocolate frosting.
 Perfect for a potluck, party, or family get-together.